 Comment: Mining companies should be able to claim the renewable energy tax incentive as normal capital expenditure.
-Deductible capital expenditure utilised for mining purposes in terms of section 36(11) does not consider the additional 25 per cent available under section 12BA.
-Remedying this will facilitate more clarity in the application of section 37, when applicable, and simplify the application of the renewable energy tax incentive in mining companies.
+Deductible capital expenditure utilised for mining purposes in terms of section 36(11) of the Act does not consider the additional 25 per cent available under section 12BA.
+Remedying this will facilitate more clarity in the application of section 37 of the Act, when applicable, and simplify the application of the renewable energy tax incentive in mining companies.